muhamed42/Assignment-QS3/Contacts-Testcases.md

 ### Expected Result
 -end a PATCH request to the /contacts/{id}/balance endpoint with a negative amount.
 ### Actual Result
--  The software add wrong amount to the balance.(Failed)
+-The software add wrong amount to the balance.if i add 3 to the amount the software made it 6 it doubles the number then added it to the balance.(Failed)